multiverse-os/cli/README.md

 featured TUI applications.
 Not just the standard command-processor model (commands, flags, params) but also shell interfaces.

+Many other `cli` frameworks try to be minimal as possible, so much so as they leave out basic functionality like stacked flags, or flag categories (see youtube-dl or even git to see why software would expect flag categories). `cli` is mean to be minimal and encapsulate its features into sub-packages so that it can be reasonably be used for simple scripts, and tries to break from established expectations and provide full-featured `cli` framework.

 This framework also seeks to establish precedent that `cli` frameworks should not just provide a help output, and register commands and flags but provide the tools necessary actually building a full-featured